 Want to deliver content to your fans in their inboxes too?
 Offer a paid newsletter subscription where you send poignant content they’ll love.
 This is also a great way to notify them about your new episodes.
 Just make sure the content isn’t a rehash of your podcast episodes.

 If it makes sense for your show, you could charge a subscription to receive downloadable resources you create for each episode.
 For instance, a digital design podcast might give out downloadable templates.
 A marketing podcast might offer downloadable checklists and worksheets.

 If your podcast is small or you don’t think you’ll have many paid subscribers, a simple way to sell premium podcast subscriptions is to do it manually.
 You could use Patreon to accept “donations” or set up subscription plans in a payment processing tool like Stripe, Square, or PayPal.

 Once you start collecting money, set up a new RSS feed for your premium content and password protect it.
 This is easy if you use a podcasting plugin like Seriously Simple Podcasting.
 Once someone pays, simply send them an email with the RSS feed’s password.

 If you prefer a bit more automation, we recommend a membership tool like Memberpress, LearnDash, Teachable, or Restrict Content Pro.
 You could also set up a WooCommerce installation with their Subscriptions or Memberships plugins.
 These systems will all handle payment and give your customers access to their paid content.

-Premium podcast subscriptions are powerful tools to drive revenue with your podcast, but like we said, there are other options.
-There are plenty of hyper successful podcasts who never charge for a single episode or piece of premium content.
+Premium podcast subscriptions are powerful tools to drive revenue with your podcast, with many options to explore.
+There are plenty of successful podcasts who never charge for a single episode or piece of premium content.
 In the end, choose the podcast monetization methods that are right for your audience and your business.